armsnyder/award-show-modeler/Golden Globes/autograder/README.md

 - Under "method_description", if you wrote "detected" or "scraped", write a line or two about your method.
 This is your chance to argue that what you did was clever/difficult enough to deserve to be treated as though you detected everything, or that it wasn't so easy that it should be treated as though it was scraped.

+- NEW!
+The "names" section is where you indicate that the names (i.e. the correct spelling etc.) were hard coded, scraped, or detected.
+The "mappings" section is where you indicate that the mapping from name to award was hard coded, scraped, or detected.
+Please include both; the autograder will break if you don't.
+Yes, there are some people who hard code the names but not the mapping.

 - This is new code.
 It will probably break.
 By all means, report issues.
 Bored?
 Feel free to investigate and fix issues.

 - This is new code.
 There may be better ways of quantifying how well a particular aspect of your programs is performing.
 If you see something that you think doesn't make sense, or if you have an idea for a different way to do things that might work better, report it as an issue and explain your perspective.
 Brownie points are always available for this kind of participation!

+- Remember, dictionary keys are case sensitive.
+The program is expecting certain key names.
+I can't guarantee that it will function properly if your keys have different case or spelling.